You will find below the answers to the questions most frequently asked

 2. Why is the AGM held virtually rather than in person during a congress?

 The AGM has been held virtually since 2020, whereas historically it was part of the annual congress.
 The congress was canceled from 2020 to 2023, first because of the pandemic and related restrictions, and then to reduce costs during a period of program rebuilding.
 The congress reappeared in 2024 in Victoriaville, without including an AGM.
 A survey conducted during the 2024 congress confirmed the members’ agreement to keep the AGM in virtual format and independent of the congress, and to hold a congress every two years rather than every year.
-Preparations for the 2026 congress are already underway!
+The next congress will be held in September 2026 at the National Police School in Nicolet.

 Assessments